Ms. Mayen 'Meimei' Akpan, Piano.

 She has performed with the International Chamber Orchestra of Puerto Rico, Terre Haute Symphony Orchestra, and Reimagining Opera for Kids.
 Ms. Wang is excited to be a part of the Allegro Faculty and enjoys bringing out the unique musical gifts in each of her students.

-Ms. Shannon O'Hara, Voice & Piano
+Ms. Kirsten Hill, Voice & Piano

 Ms. Weijia Zhou, Piano